joanedens/DS-Course4-Python/README.md

 # Course 4 - Python for Data Science
 ## IBM Data Science Professional Certificate

 At the bottom of each lab is instructions to share them on GitHub.
-Since the labs are comprehensive, I'm using them in lieu of notes.
+Since the labs are comprehensive, I'm using this repository in lieu of notes.

 * Module 1 - Python Basics
   - PY0101EN-1-1 Expressions and variables